arey0pushpa/pyZ3/README.md

 Newer encoding with tool MAA.

 We have encoded the VTS directly under the solver using pyZ3.
 The main difference is the reachability encoding that encodes steady state/stability condition of the VTS, and graph connectivity.
-Thdefining the reachability recusrsive is the main feature.
+Thdefining the reachability recursive is the main feature.

 If you have installed pyZ3 directly following the directions at https://github.com/Z3Prover/z3 by make file with  --python option :